SD Democrat & Labor Union cash being filtered through another PAC to attack Governor Noem with billboards

 This statewide PAC is ran by Democrat House Minority Leader Jamie Smith, and Democrat House member Ryan Cwach.
 In fact, the goal of the group on their statement of organization is to “Maintain and increase number of elected democrats in the SD House of Representatives.”

-So Cash goes out from the Democrat’s and a Labor Union’s PAC and into a third PAC which uses it to attack the Republican Governor.
+So Cash goes out from State Democrats’ and a Labor Union’s PACs and into a third PAC which uses it to attack the Republican Governor.

 I think we know what’s going on here.